ibm-cloud-docs/openshift/openshift_registry.md

-## Storing images in the internal registry
-{: #storage_internal_registry}

-By default, your OpenShift cluster's internal registry uses an [{{site.data.keyword.cloud_notm}} File Storage](/docs/openshift?topic=openshift-file_storage) volume to store the registry images.
-You can review the default size of the storage volume, or update the volume size.
-{: shortdesc}

 To view volume details including the storage class and size, you can describe the persistent volume claim.

 *   **Version 4**: